Event loop: Alternatives

 Many programs include an event loop in the high-level design; a main event loop, but there are alternative designs.

 A program can exit as soon as it completes the actions that it's designed to do without external (i.e. user) interaction.
-Often, such a program has optional behavior that is setup before the program starts such as via the command-line interface (CLI) or environment variables.
+Often, such a program has optional behavior that is set up before the program starts such as via the command-line interface (CLI) or environment variables.
 Utility software is often of this nature.

 Even if a program provides for user interaction, it might not use an event loop.
 A program that provides an internal CLI does include a command processor that is similar to an event loop in that it dispatches to command handlers based on user input.

 Examples

 HTML/JavaScript

 A web page and its JavaScript typically run in a single-threaded web browser process.
 The browser process deals with messages from a queue one at a time.
 A JavaScript function or another browser event might be associated with a given message.
 When the browser process has finished with a message, it proceeds to the next message in the queue.

+In JavaScript environments, the event loop works with separate queues — including a task queue and a microtask queue — to manage asynchronous operations such as timers, promise callbacks, and DOM events.
+When the call stack is empty, the event loop selects the next task from these queues to execute.